There are currently no active references in this article.

-Carya ovata var. australis is occasionally found in American collections, including one very fine umbrageous specimen at the Morris Arboretum, PA (labelled Carya carolinae-septentrionalis), planted by John Morris some time between 1887 and 1915.
+Carya ovata var. australis is occasionally found in American collections, including one very fine umbrageous specimen at the Morris Arboretum, Pennsylvania (labelled Carya carolinae-septentrionalis), planted by John Morris some time between 1887 and 1915.
 This tree was measured at 30 m × 92 cm (2009).
 A seedling from it is growing at Wakehurst and is the UK champion, measured at 5 m tall in 2018 (The Tree Register 2019).
-The bark of the parent swirls in longitudinal plates and fissures, and is in itself a complete justification for planting it, never mind its other fine qualities such as turning gold in autumn.
+The bark of the parent swirls in longitudinal plates and fissures, and is in itself a complete justification for planting it, never mind its other fine qualities such as turning gold in autumn (Grimshaw & Bayton 2009).

 A second variety, var. mexicana (Hemsley) W.E.
 Manning is confined to Mexico and appears to be grown only at the Mediterranean-climate margin of our area at the University of California Botanical Garden, Berkeley (University of California Botanical Garden 2019).